dthtien/redis-in-ruby/content/post/chapter-6-building-a-hash-table.md

 The `hash_function` we used in the previous works well as an example because of its simplicity but it would not be practical in the real world.
 To keep hash tables efficient, we want to reduce the number of collisions as much as possible.
 This is because iterating through the linked list is inefficient, if there are a lot of collisions, it could take a long time to loop through all the items in the bucket.

 This is where the [uniformity property][wikipedia-hash-function-uniformity] of a hash function is really important.
 Uniformity helps reduce the likelihood of collision.
-In the previous example, if a hypothetical hash function had returned the values 1, 2 & 3, respectively, instead of 1, 2 & 2, there wouldn't have been any conflicts.
+In the previous example, if a hypothetical hash function had returned the values `1`, `2` & `3`, respectively, instead of `1`, `2` & `2`, there wouldn't have been any conflicts.

 Collisions are also related to the size of the underlying array.
 Regardless of the uniformity of the hash function, if the underlying array has a size n, storing n + 1 items cannot happen without at least one collision.

 One approach would be to start by allocating a very large amount of memory, but this can be wasteful, because there could be a lot of memory allocated, but unused.
 Many hash table implementation have mechanisms to adjust the size as needed, and it turns out that Redis does this too, as we'll see in the next section.

+A good hash function that provides uniformity means that both operations `add/update` & `lookup` have an O(1) time complexity, meaning that the number of steps is always the same regardless of the number of elements already present.
+We first hash the value, transform it to an index and use the matching bucket.

+On the other hand, a bad hash function without uniformity would make these operations O(n).
+In the absolute worst case scenario, all keys would land in the same bucket, and the number of operations required would depend on the number of elements already present in the linked list in the bucket.

 **Back to determinism**